 The purpose of this award is to identify and promote administrators who have made a significant impact to improve access to and the quality of computer science education.

 Any public or private school administrator may be nominated for the CSTA Administrator Impact Award.
 Both the nominated administrator and the nominee are invited to attend the CSTA CS Ed Week event in December.

-The Computer Science Teachers' Association will award the winner and the nominating educator an all- expense paid trip to a live event that will take place the week of December 3rd during Computer Science Education week in Chicago, IL!
+The Computer Science Teachers' Association will award the winner and the nominating educator an all- expense paid trip to a live event that will take place during Computer Science Education week!
 The winner will be recognized during the event and will be featured in an article in the CSTA Voice.

 2017 – Dr. Brenda Myers, Valhalla Union Free School District in Valhalla, New York